Compile-time

 Available since Tact 1.5fun crc32(str: String): Int;

-A compile-time function that computes a checksum using CRC-32 algorithm and embeds the resulting Int
+A compile-time function that computes a checksum using the CRC-32 algorithm and embeds the resulting Int

 value into the contract.